Schubert puzzles and integrability II: multiplying motivic Segre classes: Introduction

 One key difference between the $d=4$ case, vs. the $d=1,2,3$ cases we studied in \cite{artic71}, is that the representations $V_a(z_i)$ are not minuscule -- rather, each is the adjoint-plus-trivial representation of $\lie{e}_8$, bearing a $9$-dimensional central weight space.
 To write down $\cR,U$ as matrices requires picking bases of this weight space and its dual.
 (These choices were unique up to a simple gauge equivalence, in the $d=1,2,3$ cases.)
 We do this in \S \ref{ssec:d4}.

 The close relation between SSM classes and Euler characteristics gives us a corollary that can be stated completely within the Grassmannian: a puzzle formula (in \S\ref{ssec:SSM}) for the topological Euler characteristic of the intersection of three generically translated Bruhat cells.
-In particular, this gives a positivity result for $d\leq 3$ for these Euler characteristics (times the sign familiar from $K$-theory) for which there is no known geometric proof.
-We conjecture that the positivity holds for triple intersections of Bruhat cells in general $G/P$.
+In particular, this gives a positivity result for $d\leq 3$ for these Euler characteristics (times the sign familiar from $K$-theory) for which there was no known geometric proof, and based on it we conjectured that the positivity holds for triple intersections of Bruhat cells in general $G/P$.
+Since this paper was written, that conjecture has been proven, in \cite{SSW}.

 \junk{ 1) we have an algebraic way to define a bunch of classes in K_T, which we then divide by [zero section].
 2) we can show that puzzles can compute the structure constants in that basis 3) for d<4 we can take q-limits of those to get the K_T and dual K_T bases on the zero section 4) for d=1 we have a geometric understanding of the partial puzzles.
 Is there anything else this paper is about, that the intro should address?
 Of course (1),(2) involve a whole lotta algebra, e.g. the braid action giving the three embeddings. }